hokacci/timestamp/README.md

 Does it have UNIX timestamp field?
 Does it make sense?
 Is the timestamp precision sec, or milli sec, or ...?
-Is the timestamp include decimal separator?
+Does the timestamp include decimal separator, or does not?

 There are some annoying problems with timestamp expression.😭